Am I Anorexic? Questions to Ask Yourself

 How Is Anorexia Diagnosed?

 There is no specific test that can determine whether or not you have an eating disorder.
-Many times, laboratory tests will come back normal even when a serious problem exists.
+Generally, the process calls for a comprehensive diagnostic intake that looks at various physical, psychological, and behavioral considerations.

 They may inquire about your psychological state and history, including questions about your self-esteem, feelings of depression and irritability, and mental acuity.
-They will also ask about family history (as anorexia is heritable), medication history, and any prior mental health or eating disorder treatment.
+They will also likely ask about family medical history, medication history, and any prior mental health or eating disorder treatment.

 Treatment for Anorexia

-Management of anorexia should be comprehensive and address the physical, emotional, and behavioral components of the disorder.
+Treatment for anorexia nervosa should be comprehensive, multidisciplinary, and address the various physical, emotional, and behavioral components of the disorder.5

 Therapy

-Behavioral therapies can address your relationship with food as well as low self-esteem.
-Therapy will focus on distorted body image issues to make positive changes for a lasting recovery.
+Behavioral therapies can address your relationship with food and eating, as well as low self-esteem and distorted body image issues, to make positive changes for a lasting recovery.

 Support Groups